sirosfoundation/go-spocp/README.md

 [![codecov](https://codecov.io/gh/sirosfoundation/go-spocp/branch/main/graph/badge.svg)](https://codecov.io/gh/sirosfoundation/go-spocp)
 [![License](https://img.shields.io/badge/License-BSD_2--Clause-blue.svg)](https://opensource.org/licenses/BSD-2-Clause)

+## Overview

 A Go implementation of the SPOCP (Simple Policy Control Protocol) authorization engine based on restricted S-expressions.
+SPOCP is a lightning fast policy engine useful both as an embedded solution and as a server supporting AuthZen and a raw TCP protocol.
+SPOCP is orders of magnitude fast than similar policy engines.

+## Acknowledgement

-SPOCP was originally the brain-child of Roland Hedberg of Umeå University, Google and Sunet and this implementation is dedicated to his long service to the open source and standards community.
+SPOCP was originally the brain-child of Roland Hedberg of Umeå University and this implementation is dedicated to his long service to the open source and standards community.

-## Overview

-This library implements a generalized authorization service based on the SPOCP specification (draft-hedberg-spocp-sexp-00).
-It provides a policy engine that can evaluate authorization policies using restricted S-expressions without knowing the semantics of the applications it serves.

 ## Features